KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 So the basic thing you need to know is that video game servers are usually pretty generic these days.
 A video game company like Epic pays a server hosing company like AWS to host it for them...
 So we'll be looking at some generic numbers here.

+{%- capture energyUsage-fortnite-serverTotal-perSession %}
+{%- include energy-units.html
+  joules='1.8 MJ'
+  watt-hours='500 Wh'
+  gasoline='11.39 tsp'
+%}
+{%- endcapture %}

-Being charitable and **assuming they're really efficient**, we can say that one server uses {% include energy-units.html joules='1.8 MJ' watt-hours='500 Wh' gasoline='11.39 tsp'
+Being charitable and **assuming they're really efficient**, we can say that one server uses {{ energyUsage-fortnite-serverTotal-perSession }} for a 1-hour Fortnite session.
-%}.
 But remember, we're just looking at 1 person playing 1 game of Fortnite on 1 server, so we have to figure out how to divide that up.

 At time of writing, the 24-hour peak Fortnite player count is 1,829,292 concurrent players.
-Since there's 8 Fortnite server locations (let's pretend each location just as 1 physical server so we don't lose our minds in the weeds), that's about 228,661 players per server.
-So dividing up 1.8 MJ across 228,661 players finally gets us:
+Since there's 8 Fortnite server locations (let's pretend each location is just 1 physical server so we don't lose our minds in the weeds), that's about 228,661 players per server.
+So dividing up {{ energyUsage-fortnite-serverTotal-perSession }} across 228,661 players finally gets us:

 <div class="flex-row flex-wrap">
   <figure class="energy-usage card">